ChristineHvW/coauthr_net-socium/README.md

 The file **socpub_coauth_final.R** contains R-code to reproduce the network operations and statistical analyses of the paper.

 To recreate the graphs installation of the software _visone_ (https://visone.info/) is necessary.

+# To Do

+- Adapt labels and layout micro descriptives
+- Add regression plot
+- Add top20 table to appendix
+- create sub-folders (figs, code etc) and adapt file paths